vmware-tanzu/community-edition/docs/site/content/posts/08-build-deploy-apps-w-tce.md

 You can see some namespaces with tkg in the name.
 This stands for Tanzu Kubernetes Grid and these namespaces contain resources related to core functionality of Tanzu Community Edition, like provisioning clusters, for example.

-There is also a namespace called tanzu-package-repo-global—that's where the package repository that I mentioned is installed.
+There is also a namespace called <code>tanzu-package-repo-global</code> — that's where the package repository that I mentioned is installed.

 And then, just based on the other namespaces, you can already guess that I've installed a couple of things ahead of time, just in the interest of time.
 Specifically I installed Harbor already, which is an image registry, and the dependencies it requires, including for example Contour, for ingress.